-To this purpose, in the period 2020-2021 four MedSPAD surveys are planned to be conducted using, for the first time, a common questionnaire.
+To this purpose, in the period 2020-2021 four MedSPAD surveys (Egypt, Lebanon, Morocco and Tunisia) are planned to be conducted using, for the first time, a common questionnaire.
 The resulting data will be collected and treated centrally to produce a common database.
-The results will be presented in a new regional report, integrating information from the MedSPAD countries, which in 2019 conducted the ESPAD survey.
+The results will be presented in a new regional report, integrating information from the MedSPAD countries and countries that conducted the ESPAD survey in 2019.
 To this purpose the data collected through the MedSPAD surveys will be merged with the ESPAD ones to produce joint analysis.